 Each table in SQLite may have at most one PRIMARY KEY.
 If the keywords PRIMARY KEY are added to a column definition, then the primary key for the table consists of that single column.
 Or, if a PRIMARY KEY clause is specified as a table-constraint, then the primary key of the table consists of the list of columns specified as part of the PRIMARY KEY clause.
+The PRIMARY KEY clause must contain only column names — the use of expressions in an indexed-column of a PRIMARY KEY is not supported.
 An error is raised if more than one PRIMARY KEY clause appears in a CREATE TABLE statement.
 The PRIMARY KEY is optional for ordinary tables but is required for WITHOUT ROWID tables.

 If a table has a single column primary key and the declared type of that column is "INTEGER" and the table is not a WITHOUT ROWID table, then the column is known as an INTEGER PRIMARY KEY.
 See below for a description of the special properties and behaviors associated with an INTEGER PRIMARY KEY.

 Each row in a table with a primary key must have a unique combination of values in its primary key columns.
 For the purposes of determining the uniqueness of primary key values, NULL values are considered distinct from all other values, including other NULLs.
 If an INSERT or UPDATE statement attempts to modify the table content so that two or more rows have identical primary key values, that is a constraint violation.